September 1922

 Phoenix (1994), pg 252

-A convoy of pro-Treaty forces (under Commandant J. McGuinness) ambushed between Killarney and Rathmore and lost seven men.
-(Same as September 16th or August 18th?)
+A convoy of pro-Treaty forces (under Commandant J. McGuinness) is ambushed between Killarney and Rathmore on Co.
+Kerry.

 Hopkinson (1988), pg 204